 - Find a look that requires minimal makeup, but evens out your skin and highlights your features.
 If you love your eyes, play them up.
 Have full lips?
 Apply a light-toned lipstick to accentuate them.
 The goal is to use the least makeup possible to smooth out your features and make you feel polished and confident.

 - Avoid heavy eyeliner, dark eye shadows, intense blush (rouge) and bright lipsticks.
 They are distracting and unflattering to many women.
 Unless you are skilled at applying vivid colors (and the industry and company you are pursuing embraces boldness), stay with neutrals.

 - To learn about makeup and receive application tips, visit the cosmetics counter at a local department store.
 These employees are skilled in the newest products and how to use them.
-They typically will give you a full makeup application and instruction for no cost, although they appreciate if you purchase something you like that they used.
-You can also get the instruction and the tips, and find similar products at a drug store for less money.
+They typically will give you a full makeup application and instruction for no cost, although they appreciate it if you purchase something you like that they used.
+You can also receive instructions and tips, and find similar products at a drugstore for less money.

 Do you have to wear makeup?
 No, not at all.
-I know many women who don't wear a stitch of makeup and their careers are thriving.
-Makeup is not a requirement!
-I happen to enjoy makeup — when I apply my morning “face,” I feel creative and it relaxes me.
-I enjoy trying new techniques and colors, and often read magazines or look at websites like Pinterest for new techniques and ideas.
+I know many women who don't wear a stitch of makeup, and their careers are thriving.
+Makeup is not a requirement.
+I happen to enjoy makeup; when I apply my morning "face," I feel creative and it relaxes me.
+I enjoy trying new techniques and colors, and I often read magazines or look at websites like Pinterest for new techniques and ideas.
 If makeup makes you feel happy, enjoy it.

 Be sure to get the latest news about post-military careers as well as critical info about veteran jobs and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.